aav-antonov/AI-feels-emotions/README.md

 ```
 The result would be stored in "output" folder in subfolder with numeric id.

-## Why the annotation is done with random weights
+## Why the annotation is done with random weights?
 The trained network weights for emotion recognition cannot be shared due to the intellectual property issues.
 **If you run the code, the annotation will be done using random weights!!!**.
 To give you an idea of the quality of annotation, several examples of videos annotated using the trained Neural Network have been included.

 ## Example of videos annotated with trained network